VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: Introduction

 \section{Introduction}

-The rapid rise of Large Language Models (LLMs) stems from their strong utility in various areas, including writing code and creative tasks, leading to rapid adoption in both business and research.
-However, this success also highlights a key problem with current AI infrastructure: the massive models and computing power needed to run them are concentrated within a few large technology companies.
-This concentration of core resources creates broad risks, including privacy loss, limited access, single points of failure, and monopolistic control.
+The recent surge of Large Language Models (LLMs) is driven by their broad utility in diverse domains, including software development~\cite{wang2025enhancingcodellmsreinforcement} and creative content generation, resulting in widespread adoption across both industrial and academic settings~\cite{brown2020language,openai2023gpt4,touvron2023llama}.
+However, this progress exposes a fundamental weakness in current AI infrastructure: the computational and model resources required to support large-scale inference are heavily centralized within a few dominant technology providers~\cite{bender2021dangers,zaharia2023accelerating,sevilla2022compute}.
+Such concentration leads to systemic risks, including privacy violations, restricted access, single points of failure, and monopolistic control over core AI capabilities~\cite{bender2021dangers,whittlestone2021sociotechnical,weidinger2023sociotechnical,hazan2023foundation}.

-In response to these challenges, the paradigm of decentralized inference~\cite{yuan2022decentralized,morpheus2024,gonka2024,awsneuron2024,mei2024fedmoe,menon2024ravnest,yin2024knowledge} offers a promising alternative.
-By distributing control over data, computational resources, and algorithms across a diverse network of participants, this model inherently promotes greater transparency, fairness, and systemic resilience.
-It fosters a more competitive innovation landscape by broadening access to foundational AI resources, thereby reducing dependency on centralized gatekeepers and mitigating the risks associated with their concentrated power.

-However, a core challenge in this decentralized paradigm is verifiability.
-In a permissionless network without inherent trust, the system must ensure the correctness of outputs despite potentially faulty or adversarial providers.
-Without robust verification, participants could respond with arbitrary or incorrect results, severely degrading system reliability.
-The risk extends beyond mere malfeasance; it includes providers who, in pursuit of cost and efficiency, make opaque optimizations that alter the computational integrity of the model.
-Common practices—such as using lower numerical precision, compressing the KV-Cache, altering model weights through pruning or distillation, or even modifying input prompts for commercial alignment—can fundamentally change the output in subtle but critical ways~\cite{ong2025toploc}.
-These undisclosed modifications create significant downstream risks for applications that depend on the deterministic quality of LLM outputs, making independent verification not just a security feature but a prerequisite for trustworthy inference.

-Existing approaches to verification—mainly cryptographic proofs and consensus-based replication—face significant practical limitations.
-Zero-knowledge proof systems can, in principle, attest to the correctness of neural network inference, but current general-purpose and ML-tailored proof systems impose overheads that exceed native inference cost by orders of magnitude for LLMs, especially at realistic sequence lengths and model sizes~\cite{ezkl-github,chen2024zkml,sun2024zkllm,qu2025zkgpt}.
-This renders them economically infeasible for high-throughput serving today.
-Consensus-style schemes replicate inference across multiple nodes and accept majority or supermajority agreement, or employ interactive verification games; these rely on brittle assumptions (e.g., an honest majority, independence of failures, or strong synchrony) and incur substantial excess computation and latency~\cite{arun2025verde,mira-network,ambient-ai}.
-Moreover, both families are poorly compatible with modern blockchain environments when public verifiability is required: on-chain verification of large ML proofs remains expensive, deterministic numeric reproducibility across heterogeneous hardware is challenging, and data-availability constraints complicate transparent auditing.